Josephine Sasarak Polachek

 Star Junction

+She was a member of St. John the Baptist Roman Catholic Church, Perryopolis, where she was a member of the Alter Society.
+She was a graduate of Perry High School and a 41-year employee of the former Anchor Hocking in South Connellsville.

+Surviving are a special nephew, Rob C. McElfresh of Eighty Four; nephews, Anthony Lewgood of Lexington Ky., Michael Harris of Madison, Wis.; Nicholas Zantol of Dayton, Ohio; nieces, Karen Relovsky of Pittsburgh, Ida Lynn Stockton of Washington; aunt, Betty Vachon; several cousins, great- nieces and great- nephews.

-A visitation will be held from 2 to 4 and 6 to 8 p.m.
-Sunday, April 30, in the BLAIR-LOWTHER FUNERAL HOME & CREMATORY, 305 Rear Independence Street, Perryopolis, followed by a Funeral Mass at 10:30 a.m.
-Monday, May 1, in St. John the Baptist Roman Catholic Church, Perryopolis.
-A complete obituary will be published Sunday, April 30.
+Jo’s family will receive friends from 2 to 4 and 6 to 8 p.m.
+Sunday, April 30, in the BLAIR-LOWTHER FUNERAL HOME & CREMATORY, 305 Rear Independence Street, Perryopolis, where prayers of transfer will be prayed at 10 a.m.
+Monday, May 1, followed by a Funeral Mass in St. John the Baptist Roman Catholic Church, Perryopolis, with the Rev. Rodolfo Mejia, celebrant.
+Interment will follow in St. Nicholas Cemetery, Perryopolis.

+Members of St. John’s parish will pray the rosary Sunday at 3 p.m. in the funeral home.

 Condolences are welcome at blair-lowther.com.